 Some KitchenAid stand mixers have only 10 settings while others have as many as 12.

-The number 2 speed setting on your KitchenAid mixer still provides slow operation, but is a bit faster than the stir speed.
-There are many different obstacles that you can complete while using this setting.
+The number 2 speed setting on your KitchenAid mixer still provides slow operation but is a bit faster than the stir speed.
+There are many different obstacles that you can overcome while using this setting.
 First, you can add butter or grease to a batter or dry mix using this speed.
 Second, you can use speed two to stir heavy batters.
-Other uses for the second speed setting include whipping mashed potatoes and making some types of candy.
+Other uses for the second-speed setting include whipping mashed potatoes and making some types of candy.

 Speed setting number four is used when mixing medium to heavy batters.
 You will use the number four speed setting when you want to add sugar or butter to your batter, egg whites, etc.

-The KitchenAid speed 8 setting is used when you wish to whip or need your food beaten at a fast speed.
+The KitchenAid speed 8 settings is used when you wish to whip or need your food beaten at a fast speed.
 Use it for egg whites, heavy creams, and frosting.

 This list is only partial.
 All KitchenAid mixers have numbers in between those listed above.
 Each provides just a little bit more power than the next.
-It is imperative that you are familiar with each of the speed settings offered with a KitchenAid mixer, as well as the proper method of choosing the speed in which to use each time you’re using your mixer.
+You must be familiar with each of the speed settings offered with a KitchenAid mixer, as well as the proper method of choosing the speed to use each time you’re using your mixer.